Method is knowing which tool to use, when and why.

 Evidence before opinion

 Every methodological decision is grounded in scientific literature and client data.
-We don't use protocols because they're popular — we use them because they work and we know why.
+We use a protocol when there's evidence it works and we know why.
 When evidence isn't sufficient, we say so.

 Adaptation to the client's context

-Every club starts somewhere different.
-One with no budget begins with RPE in Google Forms; another already has GPS and a heart-rate monitor and just needs someone to read what they've been collecting for years.
-The destination is the same: data that guides training.
-Only the path differs.
+Every club is a different starting point.
+A club with no budget starts with RPE in Google Forms; another, already running GPS and heart-rate monitors, gets a proper reading of the data it has been collecting for years.
+In both cases the goal is the same: data that guides training.

 Client autonomy as the end goal

-Good consulting doesn't create dependency.
-We empower the technical staff to operate the implemented systems autonomously.
-After 36 months, the club can renew the partnership or operate without us.
+Good consulting works towards making itself unnecessary.
+We train the technical staff to run the systems we implement and, after 36 months, the club can renew the partnership or continue on its own.

 Honesty about what is and isn't possible

-We say what we know how to do and what we don't.
-We say when a tool is enough and when it needs an upgrade.
-We say if an athlete's data doesn't allow a clear conclusion.
-Honesty isn't weakness — it's a prerequisite for the client to trust the next 12 months.
+We say what we know how to do and what we don't, when a tool is enough and when it needs replacing, and whether an athlete's data supports a clear conclusion.
+That frankness is what sustains trust over the months of work.

 The four base tools